 Bone Density: People with larger, denser bones naturally weigh more.
 This is particularly relevant for athletes and those who've done weight-bearing exercise throughout their lives.
 DEXA scans can measure bone density accurately.

 Age-Related Changes: Metabolism slows approximately 2-3% per decade after age 30.
-Adults over 65 may actually benefit from slightly higher weights to protect against frailty and maintain energy reserves during illness.
+As mentioned, adults over 65 may benefit from slightly higher weights to protect against frailty and maintain energy reserves during illness.

 Ethnic Variations: IBW formulas were developed primarily from Caucasian populations.
 Research shows that optimal BMI and weight ranges may differ by ethnicity—Asian populations may have health risks at lower weights, while some populations may be healthy at higher weights.